london-biohackers/biohackspace-sops/biolab-usage-guidelines.rst

 ==========
 Personal Protective Equipment (PPE) suitable for working with reagents and low risk micro-organisms is provided.
 The location of all PPE is indicated during the lab safety induction.

-Lab coats should be worn when working with micro-organisms or reagents.
+Lab coats should be worn by everyone in the BioLab when work with micro-organisms or reagents is in process.

 Disposable gloves should be worn when indicated by the MSDS of a reagent being worked with and during any work with micro-organisms.

-Protective eyewear should be worn when indicated by the MSDS of a reagent being worked with and during any work with micro-organisms.
+Protective eyewear should be worn by everyone in the BioLab when work with micro-organisms is in process or when the MSDS of a reagent being worked with indicates the need for protective eyewear.

 If suitable PPE is not available, the BSO should be informed immediately before any practical work is commenced.